 iPad Ownership and Monitoring

 Students are required to create an Apple ID for use of purchases and operation of the iPad.
-This Apple ID does not have to be tied to the student’s e-mail.
-Please note that if students do use their school e-mail for their Apple ID, they will need to update the e-mail associated with the account upon graduation.
-Any purchases made by the student will remain tied to the students Apple ID.
-Students can only have one Apple ID associated with any school issued iPad.
+Please note that if students use their school email for their Apple ID, they will need to update the email associated with the account upon graduation.
+Any purchases made by the student will remain tied to the student’s Apple ID.
+Students can only have one Apple ID associated with any school-issued iPad.
 Students may not allow other students, friends, or family members to use the school iPad with a different Apple ID.
 Families with two or more IWA students are recommended to set up Family Sharing with Apple so that apps purchased can be shared among siblings.

 Parents can add parental restrictions to their daughter’s iPad to prevent access to specific features or content.
 More information about addition restrictions tp iPads can be found on Apple’s “Understanding Restrictions” webpage.
 There are also various monitoring Apps available through Apple’s App Store that parents may purchase.
 Students may install other apps that are in alignment with the school’s Acceptable Use Policy.

 Care of the Device

-- Secure the iPad in an IWA-approved case ensuring protection to the screen and four corners.
+Secure the iPad in an IWA-approved case ensuring protection to the screen and four corners.

-Certain preference settings, such as screen brightness, wallpaper and notifications may be changed by a student.
+Certain preference settings, such as screen brightness and notifications may be changed by a student.
 Any customization must be in good taste and in alignment with the rules and values of the school.

 Damaged or Destroyed iPads

-Damaged or destroyed iPads must be reported to the help desk in the library within 24 hours by filling out a claim form including a parent/guardian signature.
-The responsible party will be billed $75 for the first repair and $100 for the second repair and the cost of repair for any subsequent claims before the repair is scheduled.
+Damaged or destroyed iPads must be reported to the Technology Coordinator within 24 hours by filling out a claim form including a parent/guardian signature.
+The responsible party will be billed $75 for the first repair, $125 for the second repair, and the $175 for any subsequent claims before the repair is scheduled.
 The records for breakage transcend years and are not reset each school year.
 If the damage is a result of the student having removed the approved protective case or due to gross negligence or malicious intent, the full charge for repair or replacement will be billed to the responsible party.
 The student is responsible for notifying the Technology Coordinator within five school days if the repair is insufficient or ineffective to allow the school to utilize the repair warranty.
 Non-reported damaged iPads or iPads with damaged cases will be confiscated.

 Lost or Stolen iPads

 Students must keep the iPad in a secure location at all times.
-A lost or stolen iPad within 24 hours to the help desk in the library by filling out a claim form, available from the Technology Director, including a parent/guardian signature.
+A lost or stolen iPad must be reported within 24 hours to the Technology Director by filling out a claim form, available from the Technology Director, including a parent/guardian signature.
 If a copy of a police report of a stolen iPad is provided to IWA, the responsible party will be billed $150 for a replacement iPad.
-If an iPad is lost or no police report is filed, the responsible party will be billed $450, the total cost of the iPad for replacement.
+If an iPad is lost or no police report is filed, the responsible party will be billed the total cost of the iPad replacement.

-If the student’s device or case is temporarily unusable or broken, IWA will have a limited number of iPads that may be checked out from the help desk in the Library.
-Loaned iPads may only be used for two days when the student is replacing a broken case.
+If the student’s device or case is temporarily unusable or broken, IWA will have a limited number of iPads that may be checked out from the Technology Director.
 If a student’s iPad is sent for repair, the loaned iPad may be used for the length of the repair.
 Students must pick up their repaired iPad within two school days of notification of completed repairs.
-Notifications will be sent to the student by e-mail.
+Notifications will be sent to the student by email.